Joe Roa

-Joseph Rodger Roa (born October 11, 1971), nicknamed "The Roa Constrictor", is former Major League Baseball right-handed pitcher.
+Joseph Rodger Roa (born October 11, 1971), nicknamed "the Roa Constrictor", is an American former Major League Baseball right-handed pitcher.
 Roa is a graduate of Hazel Park High School in Hazel Park, Michigan, and was drafted by the Atlanta Braves in the 18th round of the 1989 amateur draft.
-Roa was frequently called "The Roa Constrictor" by Twin Cities radio personality Dark Star.
+Roa was frequently called "the Roa Constrictor" by Twin Cities radio personality Dark Star.